edipetres/cphbusiness-ufo-A2E2/README.md

 # Load time analysis of libraries used in our project
 Cphbusiness - UFO course - Assignment 2 - Exercise 2

 I ran a load time performance analysis on a web project I built for my work.
 Note that since it is a private repository I could not include the link here, but I'm happy to show the source code if needed.
-The analysis was done on the production version of the website available at [agents.valuer.ai](agents.valuer.ai) - only supports mobile devices.
+The analysis was done on the production version of the website available at [agents.valuer.ai](http://agents.valuer.ai) - only supports mobile devices.
+In the production version the code is bundled, minified and optimized for fast loading performance.

 ## Problem